anytko/ecospat/docs/index.md

 ## Features

 -   Maps and identifies edges of historical and contemporary ranges for over 600 tree species.
--   Calculates the northward rate of movement and change in population density through time.
+-   Calculates the northward rate of movement, change in population density through time, average temperature, precipitation, and elevation of range edges.
 -   Assigns a range movement pattern (i.e. Moving together, Pulling apart, Stability, or Reabsorption)
 -   Generates a predicted persistence raster that can be downloaded and used in further analyses.